SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### brute-force

-A brute-force attack is an attack of something such as a password ⟮c1;By trying until successful⟯
+A brute-force attack is an attack of something such as a password ⟮c+;By trying until successful⟯

 ### buffer overflow